 86 Single Use Plastic at Jefes!

-YES, single-use plastic is FAR less expensive than the replacements that we’ve brought in for them AND SO we are trusting all of you to help us use as little as possible by not just throwing them at every customer that MIGHT want them.
-Exactly the same as the food & beverage products we choose to purchase/serve at our restaurants, we refuse to make profit the highest priority in the decisions we make.
-It’s a great priority to us to be responsible with what we’ve been entrusted with while we make our laps around the sun; the part of life that happens in these bodies on this planet doesn’t last very long yet in that time we can either do a whole lot of damage or try to do a bit of good…lets shoot for the latter!
+Yes — single-use plastic is FAR less expensive than the replacements we’ve brought in.
+So, we respectfully ask that you help us as much as possible in supporting our vision by simply requesting any straws or disposable cups and utensils you might need.
+It’s a great priority to us to be responsible with what we’ve been entrusted while we make our laps around the sun; in that time, we can either do a whole lot of damage or try to do a bit of good…Let’s shoot for the latter!